-If you've just set a date for your wedding, this can be an exciting time for the two of you!
-Don't let the marriage license laws of Minnesota put a dent in your wedding plans.
+Planning a wedding is an exciting time, so don't let the marriage license laws of Minnesota put a dent in your wedding plans.

 Minnesota does not require blood tests.

-Judges, clerks of court, court commissioners, and licensed ministers, priests or rabbis, as well as representatives of Bahai, Hindu, Quaker and American Indian religious groups are authorized to perform weddings in Minnesota.
+A number of officials may perform wedding ceremonies in Minnesota.
+These include judges, clerks of court, court commissioners, and licensed ministers, priests or rabbis, as well as representatives of Bahai, Hindu, Quaker, and American Indian religious groups.

-You will need at least two witnesses at your wedding ceremony.
-The witnesses must be at least 16 years of age.
+You will need at least two witnesses at your wedding ceremony who are at least 16 years of age.

 Copy of Certificate of Marriage